theabdulwasay/-Student-Analytics-Pro-Enterprise-Edition-/README.md

 - **`Dashboard.jsx`**: A complex analytic hub using `recharts` to provide visual feedback on class performance.
 - **`StudentDirectory.jsx`**: An administrative panel supporting inline CRUD operations for rapid data entry.

+    note:
+  Run Npm install cmd on terminal for node modules
 ---

 ## 🚀 Getting Started